 That aside, Astra Pentest ensures that you get the best out of your ISO 27001 penetration testing with 3000+ tests, scan behind logged-in pages, thorough remediation guidance, and support from security experts.

 While compliance with security standards is not legally mandated in most cases, it is something you would want to do for the reliability, resilience, and longevity of your organization.
 Not only does getting an ISO 27001 compliance gives you global recognition as a secure company, but it also ensures that you have treated every security loophole in your systems to achieve a healthier security posture.

-2. What is the average pricing of ISO 27001 penetration testing services?
+What is the average pricing of ISO 27001 penetration testing services?

 An ISO 27001 penetration test for web apps costs $99 to $399 per month.
 The cost of pentesting for cloud or mobile applications varies depending on the scope of the pentest.
 Read to find more